Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/migrating-from-ingress-to-gateway.md

 [go]: https://go.dev/dl/
 [ingress2gateway]: https://github.com/kubernetes-sigs/ingress2gateway

-## Convert all your yaml files
+## Convert all the yaml files

-In order to migrate your resources from `Ingress` API to Gateway API you need all your `Ingress`-based `yaml` manifests.
-Starting from them you can migrate to the new API by creating copies that replace the `Ingress` resources with Gateway API ones.
+In order to migrate your resources from `Ingress` API to Gateway API you need all the `Ingress`-based `yaml` manifests.
+You can use these manifests as source to migrate to the new API by creating copies that replace the `Ingress` resources with Gateway API ones.
-Now, use the `ingress2gateway` tool to create new manifests containing the gateway API configurations:
+Now, use the `ingress2gateway` tool to create new manifests containing the gateway API configurations.

-1. Export your source and destination paths:
+1. Export your source and destination paths.

     ```bash
     SOURCE_DIR=<your_source_directory>
     DEST_DIR=<your_destination_directory>
     ```

-1. Convert your manifests and create new files in the destination directory
+1. Convert the manifests and create new files in the destination directory.

     ```bash
     for file in ${SOURCE_DIR}/*.yaml; do ingress2gateway print --input-file ${file} -A --providers=kong --all-resources > ${DEST_DIR}/$(basename -- $file); done
     ```

-1. Check the new manifest files have been correctly created in the destination directory:
+1. Check the new manifest files have been correctly created in the destination directory.

     ```bash
     ls ${DEST_DIR}